 Emergency Drills and Exercises

 EMERGENCY DRILL REQUIREMENTS APPLY ONCE STUDENTS RETURN TO CAMPUS FOR IN-PERSON INSTUCTION, INCLUDING HYBRID LEARNING MODELS.
-The radio test will still be conducted if staff are on campus.
+The radio test will still be conducted in October and January.
 Please check this page periodically for additional updates that may apply to emergency drills for the 2020-2021 school year.

 Upcoming Districtwide Emergency Drills

-- A new, comprehensive emergency drill Reference Guide is being finalized and will soon be available on the LAUSD Emergency Documents page of the Emergency Services website.
+- The NEW Reference Guide 5803.5 Emergency Procedures, Drills, and District-Wide Emergency Exercises is now available on the LAUSD Emergency Documents page of the Emergency Services website.

 - The 2020 Fall Semester Radio Test conducted in conjunction with districtwide emergency drills will take place on Tuesday, October 13, 2020, beginning at 10:00 a.m.
 The updated Emergency Radio Communication Tree is available.
 A communications test of all District employee and parent/guardian phone numbers will also be conducted that day via Blackboard Connect.
 Please calendar these drills.